t0thet0p/RPS/README.md

 # RPS
-This will be my glorious Rock Paper Scissors project
+This will be my glorious Rock Paper Scissors project!